The battle to be the most versatile trail shoe: Hoka Speedgoat 6 vs New Balance Hierro v8

 If there's one thing that sets this Speedgoat 6 apart, it's its generous cushioning.
 It has a midsole made of high-performance CMEVA foam, which will ensure comfort that will allow us to face long distances without the legs suffer too much.
 The profile height, characteristic of the Hoka line, cushions landings but is also wide enough to offer stability on uneven terrain.
 It's a great choice for trail runners who want to feel total protection under their feet, something that is especially noticeable on steep descents and terrain with lots of loose rocks.

 The feeling of security provided by its profile despite its height, I think, is also a highlight.
-In ultra distance tests, this cushioning becomes an excellent option to combat accumulated fatigue.
+In ultra distance tests, this cushioning becomes an excellent option to fight against accumulated fatigue.
 High profiles are not always to everyone's liking, but for those looking for total underfoot and joint protection, the Speedgoat 6 becomes a great option.

 Confidence-inspiring grip